LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 -------------------------------------------

-As previously explained, the Newton iterations used in solving implicit systems within ARKStep requires the solution of linear systems of the form
+As previously explained, the Newton iterations used in solving implicit systems within ARKStep require the solution of linear systems of the form

 .. math::